 Amuse bouches have been around for many years and although they disappeared for a bit, they are back and better than ever!
-After having my first hands-on experience being served an amuse bouche, I wanted to talk more about what they are exactly and why they are served in many fine dining establishments.
+After having my first hands-on experience being served an amuse bouche, I wanted to talk more about what they are exactly, why they are served and also give you some recipe ideas!

 This post contains affiliate links.
 You can read my disclosure here.